0north/cloud-platforms-coding-challenge/README.md

 4. Provide a README.md file with clear instructions on how to deploy and test the setup.

 ### Submission
-PLease send us a link to a repository in GitHub, containing your solution.
+Please send us a link to a repository in GitHub, containing your solution.
 - Keep a good commit history (don't squash into a sigle commit)

 ### Evaluation Criteria